timescale/promscale_extension/Readme.md

 - Rust compiler
 - PGX framework

-## Installation ##
+## Installation

-### Precompiled OS Packages ###
+### Precompiled OS Packages

-You can install the promscale extension from extension version 0.3.0 with precompiled deb and rpm packages for Debian and RedHat-based distributions.
-The packages are available with the GitHub [release](https://github.com/timescale/promscale_extension/releases).
-The extension builds on Postgres' official packages for each distribution and is compatible with Postgres versions 12, 13, and 14.
+You can install the promscale extension starting from the 0.3.0 release, using precompiled .deb and .rpm packages for Debian and RedHat-based distributions.

+The packages can be found on the GitHub [release page](https://github.com/timescale/promscale_extension/releases).

+The extension depends on Postgres' official packages for each distribution and is compatible with Postgres versions 12, 13, and 14.

-#### Debian Derivatives ####
+#### Debian Derivatives

 1. Install Postgres
     ```